Tron2704/movie_recommendation/README.md

-An interactive Movie Recommender app built with Streamlit and Scikit-learn.
-Get movie suggestions by genre or find similar movies using TF-IDF and cosine similarity.
-Features a modern UI, fast performance, and genre-based filtering.
-Just run the app and start discovering your next favorite film!
 🎬 Movie Recommender System
 This repository contains a sleek, interactive Movie Recommendation System built using Python, Streamlit, and Scikit-learn.
 It recommends movies based on either: